SAP-samples/btp-genai-starter-kit/README.md

 `export BTP_ENABLE_SSO=true`

-The startet script will now setup the following things for you in your SAP BTP global account:
+The starter script will now setup the following things for you in your SAP BTP global account:

 - It creates a subaccount with the name configured in the `my_btp_ai_setup.tfvars` file (folder `config/secrets`).
 - It creates service instances/subscriptions for the following services